Survivors of Suicide Loss

 This support group is facilitated twice each month in person and once virtually.
 This support group is free of charge and open to anyone in the community who has lost a loved one to suicide.

-You can find more resources at The American Foundation for Suicide Prevention by clicking here.
+You can find more resources at The American Foundation for Suicide Prevention website.

 Suicide Loss Survivors’ Bill of Rights